TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

 # Build Workflows

 I added linting to my GitHub Actions "Build CI" and "Publish" workflows.
 I want to make sure I keep up with linting.
-Nothing more to say.

 # Monorepo Setup

 I want to setup my ESLint configuration so that as much as possible is shared between the packages in my monorepo.
-Reading the [ESLint Docs](https://eslint.org/docs/latest/use/configure/configuration-files) confirms that I certainly can split the configuration across multiple config files.
+Reading the [ESLint Docs](https://eslint.org/docs/latest/use/configure/configuration-files) confirms that I can split the configuration across multiple config files.
 It also reveals the the ESLint configuration format is being changed.
 ESLint 8, which is the version I'm on, supports both the [old](https://eslint.org/docs/latest/use/configure/configuration-files-deprecated) `.eslintrc.cjs` format and the new "flat" `eslint.config.js` format.
 In ESLint 9 the old format has already been deprecated.
 It makes sense to switch to the new format before doing any major surgery.

-# Upgrading
+## Upgrading

 I noticed that my installation of `typescript-eslint` is a major version behind.
 The breaking change is requiring more recent versions of dependencies, all of which I'm already on.
 The other change for 7.0 is full support for flat config files.
 I updated and reran linting (with the existing old style config).
 Worked fine.